 There are many historical and ongoing removals of Indigenous peoples from their ancestral homelands in the US.
 My work focuses on the set of removals that resulted from the Indian Removal Act of 1830, which sanctioned deadly relocations of many indigenous peoples from the southeastern United States to lands west of the Mississippi River, an event that became remembered as the Trail of Tears.
 In collaboration with indigenous communities in the US South, we have been working with populations east of the Mississippi where some communities have continued to live on or near their original homelands, as well as their close relatives living west of the Mississippi who are descended from the survivors of the Trail of Tears.
 We have assessed genome-wide methylation patterns in each of these communities to evaluate the epigenetic effects of Indian Removal on indigenous peoples of the American South today.

 This research is in very early stages, and is broadly concerned with the ways that cotton agroindustrialism has reshaped human and non-human genomes through shifting racial contexts of exploitative labor in the American South.
 Ranging from slave labor, to tenant farming and sharecropping of the early 20th century, to the migrant laborers of today, cotton farming has had different levels of impact on a variety of communities that may have contributed to biological disparities that we see today.

-In this project I am reconstructing the epigenetic effects of exploitative labor practices across the cotton belts of the American South.
-In addition to understanding how these practices may have reshaped the genomes of slaves and laborers, this project also seeks to understand the more-than-human aspects of cotton agroindustrialism, and looks at how the cotton genome itself has also been remade by genetic modification.
-In so doing this project seeks to understand the ways that colonialism has been scripted simultaneously onto the human and more-than-human world.
+In this project, I will reconstruct the epigenetic effects of exploitative labor practices across the cotton belt of the American South, especially Texas, which remains one of the world's primary cotton producers.
+In addition to understanding how these practices may have reshaped the genomes of people, this project also seeks to understand the more-than-human aspects of cotton agroindustrialism, and looks at how the cotton genome itself has also been remade by genetic modification.
+In doing so, this project seeks to understand the ways that colonialism has been simultaneously scripted onto the human and more-than-human world.